SayedPedramHaeri/Toward-AI-Driven-Fire-Imagery/README.md

 If you use this repository, please cite:

-> S. P. Haeri Boroujeni *et al.*,
-> “Toward AI-Driven Fire Imagery: Attributes, Challenges, Comparisons, and the Promise of VLMs and LLMs,” 2025.
+@article{boroujeni2025toward,
+  title={Toward AI-driven fire imagery: Attributes, challenges, comparisons, and the promise of VLMs and LLMs}, author={Boroujeni, Sayed Pedram Haeri and Mehrabi, Niloufar and Afghah, Fatemeh and McGrath, Connor Peter and Bhatkar, Danish and Biradar, Mithilesh Anil and Razi, Abolfazl}, journal={Machine Learning with Applications}, pages={100763}, year={2025}, publisher={Elsevier}
+}
 ---